-- The existence of such a relationship shall be determined based on the reporting party's statement with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - For the purpose of this definition: Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
+- The existence of such a relationship shall be determined based on the reporting party's statement with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - For this definition, dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.